mikedeace/Outreach/content/tutorials/PHP/beginner/setup.md

 ?>```

--Start the apache server you have installed and load sms.php -I
+-Start the apache server you have installed and load sms.php

-f everyrhing is fine,+254733YYYZZZ will recive Hey stranger text
+-If everyrhing is fine,+254733YYYZZZ will recive Hey stranger text